 Hormesis, the biological and toxicological concept that small quantities have opposite effects from large quantities, is reviewed with emphasis on its relevance to nutrition.
 Hormetic and other dose–response relationships are categorized, depicted, and discussed.
 Evidence for nutritional hormesis is presented for essential vitamin and mineral nutrients, dietary restriction, alcohol (ethanol), natural dietary and some synthetic pesticides, some herbicides, and acrylamide.
 Some of the different hormetic mechanisms that have been proposed are reviewed.
 The credence and relevance of hormesis to nutrition are considered to be established.

 Again, population studies are clear.
 A small amount of fish in the diet is better than a purely vegan diet.
-(This reference that I keep making is to a study of over 70,000 in seventh Day Adventists over a six year period of time.
-It is detailed in an earlier post here.￼￼￼￼) Since the amount of fish necessary to consume to get adequate vitamin B 12 and essential fatty acids is actually quite small, this means that the toxic constituents that naturally occur in all animal flesh and come along for the ride might not be a matter for any concern.
+(This reference that I keep making is to a study of over 70,000 Seventh Day Adventists over a six year period of time.
+It is detailed in an earlier post here.￼￼￼￼) Since the amount of fish necessary to consume to get adequate vitamin B12 and essential fatty acids is actually quite small, this means that the toxic constituents that naturally occur in all animal flesh and come along for the ride might not be a matter for any concern.

 Studies that show detriment for the consumption of extremely small amounts of animal products consumed per meal seem to operate on the assumption that those animal products are consumed far more frequently than the amount consumed on Mediterranean, blue zone, or centenarian diets.￼￼￼ So, when I hear a statement like more than 1 mg of heme iron on average per day causes significantly increases the risk of cardiovascular disorders and diabetes￼, I am left wondering what that means for somebody who may only be consuming heme iron a couple of times a week even if the serving on any individual day exceeds 1 mg￼￼.